Distributionally Robust Receive Combining: Problem Formulation

 where $\mat R_{x} \defeq \E{\rvec x \rvec x^\H} \in \C^{N \times N}$ and $\mat R_{xs} \defeq \E{\rvec x \rvec s^\H} \in \C^{N \times M}$.
 Since $\mat R_x = \mat H \mat R_s \mat H^\H + \mat R_v$ and $\mat R_{xs} = \mat H \mat R_s + \E{\rvec v \rvec s^\H} = \mat H \mat R_s$, the solution of \eqref{eq:opt-BF-explicit}, or \eqref{eq:opt-BF}, is

 which is known as the Wiener beamformer.
 With an additional constraint $\mat W \mat H = \mat I_M$ (i.e., distortionless response), \eqref{eq:opt-BF-explicit} gives the Capon beamformer.
 Both the Wiener beamformer and the Capon beamformer maximize the output signal--to--interference-plus-noise ratio (SINR); hence, both are optimal in the sense of maximum output SINR.

-No matter whether $\P_{\rvec x, \rvec s}$ is Gaussian or not, \eqref{eq:opt-BF} or \eqref{eq:opt-BF-explicit} gives the \bfit{optimal linear beamformer} in the sense of maximizing the output SINR among all linear beamformers.
+No matter whether $\P_{\rvec x, \rvec s}$ is Gaussian or not, \eqref{eq:opt-BF} or \eqref{eq:opt-BF-explicit} identifies the \bfit{optimal linear estimator} in the sense of minimum mean-squared error among all linear estimators.